1959

 This car is exceptional when considering that it is the best performing from all the LWB and that only three SWB California Spider Competizione were later assembled.
 It is estimated $ 18M.

-Another LWB California Spider Competizione was sold for $ 11.3 million including premium on 18 August 2012, also by Gooding.
+Another LWB California Spider Competizione was sold for $ 11.3M by Gooding on August 18, 2012.
 Made in 1960, it had been used by Reed as a show car.
 It was in excellent condition but with no racing history.

-The settings of this model had been specially effective, including some engine components from the Testa Rossa to achieve a compression ratio of 9.8: 1, the highest of all the LWB, and a power of 275 hp about 50 hp over the basic model.
+The settings of this example had been specially effective, including some engine components from the Testa Rossa to achieve a compression ratio of 9.8: 1, the highest of all the LWB, and a power of 275 hp about 50 hp over the basic model.
 Its features include from the origin the disc brakes, a rarity at that time, and its headlights are covered.

 Sold to Chinetti for George Reed who was Ferrari's agent in Illinois and Wisconsin, it was raced with some parsimony until 1964 and remains in a matching numbers configuration for all its major elements.